|Category Name:||Human Resources|

 By means of a domestic violence workplace safety response plan, The College shall make employees aware of their options and available resources and help employees safeguard each other and report domestic violence to designated officials.

-a.
-The designated liaison between The College at Brockport and SUNY System Administration is the Director of Human Resources, 395-5116.
+- The designated liaison between SUNY Brockport and SUNY System Administration is the Director of Human Resources, 395-5116.
 This liaison will ensure campus wide implementation of this policy, and serve as the primary liaison with System Administration regarding this policy.
 The System Administration designated liaison will communicate with the Office for the Prevention of Domestic Violence (OPDV) on behalf of campuses as it relates to reporting.

 IV.
 Accountability for Employees Who Are Offenders